fidum/laravel-eloquent-morph-to-one/README.md

 $post->images->count(); // 1 row :)
 ```

-:x: DO NOT use `save` it will follow `morphToMany` behaviour and create a new row instead of updating an existing one.
+:x: DO NOT use `save` it will follow `morphToMany` behaviour and create rather than update existing.
 ```php
 $post->featuredImage()->save(Image::find(123));
 $post->featuredImage()->save(Image::find(456));